sr-sahed/Portfolio/README.md

 ## Development

-- Import components from `@/components/ui` in your React components
+- Import components from `@/components/ui` in React components
 - Customize the UI by modifying the Tailwind configuration

 ## Note